gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 animal noises in my house."

 He grins insolently.
 "Er, not actually in the house, honored mistress.
-But I promise, if you let us in, I won't---"
+But I promise, if you let us in, I won't—"

 The guard who spoke first cuts him off with a gesture.
 "Honored mistress, I'm afraid I'm going to have to insist.
 Could you please step aside?
 Please?"